Our Sustainability Doctrine

 In the process, we’ve developed a reputation as a national leader in voluntary environmental action.
 One of our greatest hopes is that our voluntary efforts will inspire and encourage festivarians to take action in their own communities.
 All of us together can lay the groundwork for the private sector and our political leaders in this country and around the world as we transition to a clean energy economy.

 Planet Bluegrass depends on energy to power our annual music festivals.
 Our staff, artists and festivarians also depend on energy to travel to and from our events.
 Unfortunately, over 70% of the energy in the US is produced by burning fossil fuels which is increasingly harmful to our environment and our health.
 Since 2003, we have been committed to offsetting our carbon footprint and have invested in carbon offsets and renewable energy credits (REC’s) to offset the carbon dioxide (CO2) created by our electricity, diesel and gas consumption.

-This year we are offsetting 100% of the emissions created by the Telluride Bluegrass Festival, including travel to and from Telluride.
+Since 2007, we have been offsetting 100% of the emissions created by the Telluride Bluegrass Festival, including travel to and from Telluride.
 This is our most significant step to-date towards neutralizing the impacts of our events.
 Learn more...

 Festival Waste Reduction

 Since 2003, Planet Bluegrass has developed programs that encourage reuse, recycling, and composting at all of our events.
 The Planet Bluegrass waste station was created to divert garbage from ending up in the landfill.
 Each station is accompanied by a trained volunteer assisting festivarians with composting and recycling the majority of their waste.
 Learn more about our other methods of waste reduction over the past four years.

 - "Sustainability takes center stage at Lyons festival" from Boulder Daily Camera

 - "Bluegrass Plays a Greener Tune" from Living on Earth